-The force is undertaking an investigation into allegations of manslaughter and corporate manslaughter at Shrewsbury and Telford Hospitals NHS Trust.
-The costs will be considerable and the PCC has been allocated a special grant from the Home Office.
+Γ The force is undertaking an investigation into allegations of manslaughter and corporate manslaughter at Shrewsbury and Telford Hospitals NHS Trust.
+The costs will be considerable, and the PCC has been allocated a special grant from the Home Office.
 The criteria for special grants is that it will fund a proportion of the cost of the investigation based on a taper.
 This taper is expected to be 70% of costs incurred in 2023/24.
 The reserve has been built up over the last budget rounds to meet the additional cost that will fall onto the PCC.
 The reserve is not currently sufficient to meet ongoing cost of an investigation if it continues over the MTFP.
 There is an expectation that the force will manage the scope and length of the investigation.
 The Insurance and Legal Claims reserve is there to manage the decision taken to increase excess exposure, in return for reduced premiums.
 The decision is that we will use self-insurance through an earmarked reserve to meet the cost of any claims made.
 This also relies on proactive risk management to avoid incidents happening that lead to a claim being made.
-The general financial climate to which the authority is subject.
-Section six of this report sets out the general financial climate that the 2023/24 budget is being developed in.
+Section 8 of this report sets out the general financial climate that the 2023/24 budget is being developed in.
 The Chancellor's Autumn statement in November 2022 set out the headline funding for the public sector, which included a commitment to the Departmental Expenditure Limits announced from the Spending Review 2021 (SR21) which provided a three-year Government departmental spending budget.
-The SR21 confirmed that there would be continued increase in police grant funding to fund the recruitment of the last tranche of the additional 6,000 police officers. and that council tax could be increased by up to £10 per year for three years.
-The financial planning for 2023/24 has been based on the % increase in funding The four-year MTFS reflects our local best estimate of future inflation rates, increases in government grants and contributions and revenues raised from council tax.
+The Draft Settlement released on the 14 th December confirmed that there would be continued increase in police grant funding to fund the recruitment of the last tranche of the additional 6,000 police officers. and that council tax could be increased by up to £15.00 in 2023/24 as a The general financial one year increase, returning to £10.00 per year in the future.
+The climate to which the financial planning for 2023/24 has been based on the % increase in authority is subject. funding The four-year MTFS reflects our local best estimate of future inflation rates, increases in government grants and contributions and revenues raised from council tax.
 General inflation in the UK has increased significantly over the last six months with RPI currently at 11.1%.
-There is an expectation that this will fall back down to the 2% target but not until 2024, which will cause further strain on the budget through the medium term A provision of 3% for the pay award has been included in the MTFP for 2023/24 and then 2.5% in 2024/25 and 2% p.a. thereafter.
+There is an expectation that this will fall back down to the 2% target but not until 2024, which will cause further strain on the budget through the medium term A provision of 2% for the pay award has been included in the MTFP for 2023/24 and then 2.5% in 2024/25 and 2% p.a. thereafter.